 Academic research is a fascinating professional area.
 You can contribute to groundbreaking research, publish in academic journals and make new scientific discoveries.
 Academics often attend overseas conferences and enjoy exchanging views with other scholars.
 Academia brings together knowledgeable, talented and intellectually curious people who are passionate about their field.

-Challenges in research – The Postgraduate Research Experience Survey (PRES) 2021 identifies the views of approximately 40,000 postgraduate researchers from 94 institutions.
+The Postgraduate Research Experience Survey (PRES) 2021 identifies the views of approximately 40,000 postgraduate researchers from 94 institutions.
 The research has found that the overall satisfaction within the sector has fallen below 80% in 2021.
 The area of professional development suffered the largest decrease in satisfaction as fewer researchers have been able to develop their networks and take part in professional development initiatives.
 The above report found that mental or emotional health problems are the most common reason for leaving a postgraduate research degree.

 Apart from pressures to produce an increasing amount of research outputs, researchers may face various challenges such as limited careers support, social anxiety and working in isolation.
 Support for mental health and wellbeing needs to be a strong priority for academic institutions.

 Impostor syndrome can be defined as the fear of being ‘found out’.
 An individual believes that they do not deserve their achievements and they fear being exposed.
 They are plagued by self-doubt, anxiety and not being good enough.
 Most people do not talk about their feelings of inadequacy and are reluctant to ask for help.
 It can impact not only early career researchers but more experienced scholars as well.
 Typically, it occurs amongst high-achieving individuals (such as those working in academia) who view themselves less capable than others.